abhinav4848/Obsidian-Personal-Research/Andy Matuschak/Leaps of insight emerge from prior thought.md

 > Every intellectual endeavour starts from an already existing preconception, which then can be transformed during further inquires and can serve as a starting point for following endeavours.
 Basically, that is what Hans-Georg Gadamer called the hermeneutic circle (Gadamer 2004).

-> But most importantly, without a permanent reservoir of ideas, you will not be able to develop any major ideas over a longer period of time because you are restricting yourself either to the length of a single project or the capacity of your memory.
+> **Writing notes helps develop exceptional ideas:** But most importantly, without a permanent reservoir of ideas, you will not be able to develop any major ideas ([[Idea Emergence (defn)]]) over a longer period of time because you are restricting yourself either to the length of a single project or the capacity of your memory.
 Exceptional ideas need much more than that.

 > The things you are supposed to find in your head by brainstorming usually don’t have their origins in there.
 Rather, they come from the outside: through reading, having discussions and listening to others, through all the things that could have been accompanied and often even would have been improved by writing.